Saint-François-du-Lac: Raids on Arrowsic (1722 and 1723)

-During Father Rale's War, on September 10, 1722, some 400 or 500 St. Francis (Odanak, Quebec) and Mi'kmaq warriors attacked Arrowsic, Maine, in conjunction with Father Rale and Abenaki forces from Norridgewock, Maine.
+During Father Rale's War, on September 10, 1722, some 400 or 500 St. Francis and Mi'kmaq warriors attacked Arrowsic, Maine, in conjunction with Father Rale and Abenaki forces from Norridgewock, Maine.
 In the summer of 1723, the Norridgewock and 250 Indian allies from St. Francis conducted a second attack against Arrowsic.
 After Father Rale's War, Abenaki fled to St. Francis from Norridgewock.

 Seven Years' War

 During the Seven Years' War (also known as the French and Indian War in North America), the village and buildings of St. Francis were burned in an attack by Rogers' Rangers on October 4, 1759.
 This irregular British provincial force raided in Quebec.
 As a result of its defeat by Great Britain in this war, France ceded its territory in New France and east of the Mississippi River to Great Britain.

 After the devastation of the warfare, First Nations people gradually settled again in this area.
-The English referred to the village as St. Francis for many years.
+The English referred to the village as St. Francis for many years, especially when dealing with stories about Rogers' Rangers such as Francis Marion or John Stark.

 Years later Canada designated Odanak as an Indian reserve for Abenaki, next to the majority French-Canadian village of Saint-Francois-du-Lac, which historic name was restored.
 In the late 20th century, the national government made French an official language in the entire nation and further recognized ethnic French and Québecois interests.